zeligism/zeligism.github.io/_posts/2025-12-28-SnowCholera.md

 ~

-The takeaway lesson about Snow’s work is this: *causal inference depends less on statistical rituals than on designing comparisons that mitigate bias.*
+The lesson that you should take away from Snow’s work is this: *causal inference depends less on statistical rituals than on designing comparisons that mitigate bias.*

 [1] “*Association to Causation: Some Remarks on the History of Statistics*”.
 David Freedman.
 Statistical Science 1999.